Deactivate automatic capitalization

 >

 According to Can I Use?, the default behavior varies according to the browser and the device.
-When creating web apps for use on desktop and mobile devices, it’s best to test real world value on a variety devices.
+When creating web apps for use on desktop and mobile devices, use care to verify consistent behavior using real world values on a variety of devices.

 In particular, note that mobile browsers sometimes behave differently than their desktop counterparts.

-This behavior was originally noticed while testing a project where iOS devices exhibited different behavior than was seen on laptops.
+This behavior was originally noticed while testing a project where iOS devices behaved differently than desktop browsers.
 Explicitly setting the autocomplete

 attribute resolved the issue.